aldimeolaalfarisy/Simple-API/README.md

 # simple-API
-Create API using flask and swagger
+Create simple API using flask and swagger